susumuota/kaggleenv/README.md

 If you `DELETE` the VM instance, you will not charge anything (as far as I know).

-However, if you `STOP` the VM instance, you will charge for storage, but you can skip setup above.
+However, if you `STOP` the VM instance, you will charge for storage until you `DELETE` it.
+You should `DELETE` if you do not use it for a long time (though you must setup the environment again).

 ### Run `docker-compose down` (local machine)